-Usually, a vehicle will continue to run even with a P0456 code because EVAP system leaks are often barely noticeable.
+A vehicle will continue to run even with a P0456 code because EVAP system leaks are often barely noticeable.
 The only symptoms you may observe that could be associated with this trouble code are the following:

 - Illuminated check engine light

 - Slightly increased vehicle HC emissions from the leak point

 The problem is that if you ignore a check engine light and just keep driving the car, other problems may pile up behind the first one until you wind up with a very large repair bill, so get the first problem fixed rather than ignoring the light.

 To diagnose a P0456 code, you need to first make sure that the gas cap is securely fastened.
 A loose or faulty gas cap can easily trigger the trouble code.
 If tightening the gas cap doesn’t work, you may want to try purchasing and installing a new cap.

 Keep in mind: once you’ve tightened or replaced the gas cap, you’ll have to clear the code with a code reader or scan tool afterward.
 The code won’t immediately go away on its own.